spekir/spekir-landing/README.md

 # spekir-landing
-Spekir landing page and waitlist
+Spekir

+Decision intelligence for founders and leaders.

+Landing page for spekir.com